 - 1 bay leaf

-- 1/2 tsp salt and pepper
+- ½ teaspoon salt and black pepper

-- chopped fresh chives
+- chopped fresh chives or green onions

 - shredded low- fat cheddar cheese